 What happens if we include a moving average?
 Let’s buy at the close if yesterday’s close was under the 10-day moving average and the formula was below 0.5:

 The number of fills is 145 trades.
-In total that gives 37% return, an average of 0.25% per trade!
+In total that gives a 37% return, an average of 0.25% per trade!
 That is more than enough to offset slippage and commission.
-SPY can be bought as an opening order and a exit on market on close.
+SPY can be bought as an opening order and an exit on market on close.

 Testing further back it seems to hold up pretty well.
 Testing back to 1.1.2005 until October 2012, there are only 24 losing months (of 93 months).
 The average annual return is a respectable 10.6%.

 Worth noting is that all strategies mentioned here come from CLOSE to CLOSE.
 OPEN to CLOSE does not work.